Rich Reel

 electrophoresis application, to name a few.

-Extensive experience (and patents) in very high NA imaging and non-imaging optics, complex multi-component aberration
+Extensive experience in very high NA imaging and non-imaging optics, complex multi-component aberration

-fluidics, micro fabrication, vacuum, thermal control, and of course optical mechanics.
+fluidics, micro fabrication, vacuum, thermal control, and optical mechanics.

-With a machine shop at home, I can quickly make many needed custom parts myself.
+With a prototype shop at home, I can quickly make many needed custom parts myself, and of course bring that insight into my designs.

 Exposure to GD&T.